 New York CityPASS holders should note that they can use their Statue Cruises ticket from Statue Cruises’ Liberty State Park departure point.
 Statue Cruises is the official concessionaire for the Statue of Liberty and the only way to get to and from Liberty Island, where you can depart the boat and explore the island, getting fantastic up-close views of Lady Liberty.
 Ellis Island is still undergoing repairs due to damage from Hurricane Sandy in 2012, but as soon as it reopens, Statue Cruises guests will also be taken to Ellis Island to visit the Ellis Island Immigration Museum.

 And as for city parks near other New York attractions included in CityPASS?
-The always-wonderful-whatever-the-time-of-the-year-it-is Central Park is home to the Metropolitan Museum of Art on Fifth Avenue at 82nd Street, and the American Museum of Natural History is across the street from Central Park at Central Park West and 79th Street.
+The always-wonderful-whatever-the-time-of-the-year-it-is Central Park is home to two of the top museums in New York, the Metropolitan Museum of Art on Fifth Avenue at 82nd Street, and the American Museum of Natural History is across the street from Central Park at Central Park West and 79th Street.
 And be sure not to miss the amazing views of Central Park from Top of the Rock (50th St. between 5th and 6th Avenues) and The Empire State Building (34th Street and 5th Avenue).
 From the Empire State Building, take a short walk seven long blocks west to reach the Hudson River, where you'll find a park on the riverbank.
 Madison Square is ten short blocks south and Bryant Park is seven short blocks north and one long block west.